dotnet/msbuild/Documentation/developer-guide.md

 ##Adding a Command

-The donet CLI considers any executable on the path named `dotnet-{commandName}` to be a command it can call out to. `dotnet publish`, for example, is added to the path as an executable called `dotnet-publish`.
+The dotnet CLI considers any executable on the path named `dotnet-{commandName}` to be a command it can call out to. `dotnet publish`, for example, is added to the path as an executable called `dotnet-publish`.
 To add a new command we must create the executable and then add it to the distribution packages for installation.

 0. Create an issue on https://github.com/dotnet/cli and get consensus on the need for and behavior of the command.
 1. Add a new project for the command.